Kievlyanin: History

 The Central Powers intervention prompted Shulgin to stop the publication in protest, even if the German occupational authorities asked him to continue.
-He revived it in the autumn of 1919 after the Volunteer Army stepped into Kyiv.
+He revived it in the autumn of 1919 after the Volunteer Army stepped into Kiev.
 "Yes, [now] this Krai is Russian.
 And we won't give it back neither to the Ukrainian traitors, nor to the Jewish hangmen who drowned the city streets with blood," Shulgin wrote on September 3.
 In the same issue he warned against pogroms ("These villains should be put to justice and this trial will be severe, but the mob law is unacceptable") but as the nightly, so-called 'quiet pogroms' started, Shulgin in his infamous "Torture by Fear" article (October, 8) confessed he could 'understand the feelings' of those responsible for pogroms since 'the Jews had formed the basis for the Bolshevik power'.

-Kievlyanin folded in December 1919, as the Red Army stepped into Kyiv.
+Kievlyanin folded in December 1919, as the Red Army stepped into Kiev.
 In 1925 Shulgin made an attempt to revive it in emigration, but failed to find a publisher.